fabiopetrillo/fabiopetrillo.github.io/content/bio/index.md

 - industry
 ---

-I'm an associate professor in the Department of Software Engineering and IT at École de Technologie Supérieure -  (Canada) since 2022.
+I'm an associate professor in the Department of Software Engineering and IT at École de Technologie Supérieure -  (Montreal, Canada) since 2022.
 I obtained my Ph.D. degree in Computer Science in 2016 from Federal University of Rio Grande do Sul (Brazil) and I were a postdoctoral fellow at Concordia University (Canada).

 In my research career, I have worked on **Empirical Software Engineering, Software Quality, Debugging, Service-Oriented Architecture, Cloud Computing, and Agile Methods**.
 I have been recognized as a pioneer and an international reference on **Software Engineering for Computer Games**.
 I'm the creator of **Swarm Debugging**, a new collaborative approach to support debugging activities.